shsagir/play-area-sync/docs/http-auth.md

 When no framework or CMS was chosen when creating the App, `htdocs` is the default root folder of the App.
 Create a new folder, called something like `web` or `root`.
 Move all your web contents into that folder.
 Set the newly created folder containing everything now, as the new root path in the Dashboard, see also [here on how to do the last part](/app#toc-root-path).

+This step not required, as with fortrabbit all files starting with: `.ht*` will be blocked from delivery.
+Still it is recommended.

 ## Create the .htaccess file